We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - unlimited 1-year messaging with the Nurx medical team

-Checkout and delivery
+4. Checkout and delivery

-Nurx usually sends people a 3-month supply of medications.
+Nurx ships prescription drugs from partner pharmacies that are fully licensed to dispense medications to their state.
+Nurx usually sends people a 3-month supply of medication.
 However, it can also send a 1-month supply if the person’s insurance only pays for 1 month at a time.
 In these cases, a $5 processing fee applies.

-An individual may opt to pay the out-of-pocket price or go through their insurance.
+People may opt to pay the out-of-pocket price or go through their insurance.
 Nurx accepts online payments from Visa, Mastercard, Discover, and American Express.
 People can also pay using their Family Savings Account and Health Savings Account.

 Nurx accepts most private health insurance for medications.
-However, a person needs to pay for all consultation fees out of pocket.
+However, a person needs to pay for all consultation fees out-of-pocket.